YouTube revenue shows its potential as a standalone company

 Alphabet reported its Q4 2019 financials yesterday, and the figures revealed the company’s worst fourth-quarter revenue growth in four years.
 But arguably the biggest highlight of the event was YouTube, as Google finally revealed its video-streaming subsidiary’s true value.

-YouTube garnered just north of $15 billion in ad revenue alone in 2019, an increase of roughly 35% year on year (YoY).
-It also earned other non-advertising revenue, including subscriptions, which reports have pegged at around $750 million.
+YouTube garnered just north of $15 billion in ad revenue alone in 2019.
+This represents an increase of roughly 35% year on year (YoY), though the figure does fall at the lower end of previous estimates that placed the number at anything up to $25 billion.
+YouTube also earned other non-advertising revenue, including from subscriptions, which reports have pegged at around $750 million.

 Google acquired YouTube way back in 2006, but until yesterday the internet giant had never broken out any specifics.
 The main reason was because, well, it didn’t have to.
 But since Google CEO Sundar Pichai ascended to the role of Alphabet CEO back in December, Alphabet now has to comply with Securities and Exchange Commission (SEC) regulations that stipulate investors must be able to see the same segment data as the company’s CEO.
 Previous Alphabet CEO Larry Page apparently had no such access, but Pichai, by Alphabet’s own admission, did.